 Choosing where to take your PADI IDC can prove a little daunting at first – there are many places offering the PADI Instructor Development Course, so how exactly do you choose your PADI IDC ?
 Here’s a few things to consider and questions to ask…

 One factor to consider is how experienced is the person who will be teaching your PADI IDC.
 But what is experience and how is it measured ?
 For some people it’s just a case of asking ‘how long have you been a Course Director ?’.
 But really, it goes a little deeper than this.
 Time is a consideration, but it’s also good to know in which locations the Course Director has worked before – have they only taught in one location, or do they have experience of conducting PADI courses and skills in different locations with different water conditions and logistics ?
 Have they taught in cold and warm water ?
 Have they taught skills on wall dives, or just shallow sandy sites ?
 Do they have any experience teaching in strong currents ?
+Did they fast-track their way to Course Director, just meeting the minimum requirements, or did they spend a few years teaching in different locations ?
 It might also be worth checking if the Course Director will be teaching the whole course, or using less experienced IDC Staff Instructors to do the teaching, and if the Course Director advertised on the website is the same one that will be running the course.

 Questions to ask:

 How long has the Course Director been conducting PADI IDCs ?